Hawke's Bay Community services

 The Hawke's Bay regional council's transport page has an overview and links to the key transport options available

-The public bus service in Hawke's Bay is operated by GoBus.
-Check this site for routes, timetables and fares
+The public bus service in Hawke's Bay is operated by GoBay.
+Check this site for routes, timetables and fares.

 See these pages for information about parking in the main shopping areas.